marcusanderson1/Falsifier/README.md

 # Falsifier
-This project is a web application made using the Django Framework.
+This project is a web application made using the pyhton language and hosted using the Django web development framework.
 This application was created as a solution to the widespread issue of fake news and its purpose is to evaluate the truth of a web article less than 24 hours old by cross-referencing searches among two trusted news sources.

 The project is designed to take a link to a webpage (preferably an article) and five descriptive key words as input: